 Also known as Can Cerberus was a Greek mythological creature in the form of a dog who had three heads and a snake for a tail.

 He was the dog of the god Hades, and his job was to protect the gate of the underworld, ensuring that the dead did not leave and that the living could not enter.

 He was captured by Hercules on his last mission.

-This mythological creature takes the hybrid form of an eagle and a lion, combining their ferocious and brave meanings into a single being.
+This mythological creature takes the hybrid form of an eagle and a lion, combining their ferocity and courage into a single being.

-Charybdis, a Nymph who was once the beautiful daughter of Poseidon and Gaea.
+Charybdis, a nymph, was once the beautiful daughter of Poseidon and Gaea.
 According to myth, she flooded large amounts of the Earth to expand her father’s kingdom and return to him.
 This enraged her uncle Zeus, who thus turned her into a monster and banished her to the sea.

 According to Greek mythology, the Cyclops were one-eyed giants and some of the first beings to inhabit the universe.

 They were a savage race dedicated to herding and hunting.
 They feared neither gods nor men.

 There were two generations of Cyclops.
 The first generation was comprised of sons of Uranus and Gaea, who were dedicated to construction and crafts.
 They were stubborn and had a horrible temperament.